Stop-Loss Orders: Your Insurance Against Catastrophic Losses

 Combines stop-loss with limit order.
 Sells only within a price range.

 Example: Stop at ₹95, limit at ₹93.
 Triggers at ₹95 but only sells if price is ₹93 or higher.
 Protects against flash crashes.
+If you're weighing the difference between a stop-loss order and a stop-limit order, the trade-off is simple: a plain stop guarantees execution but not price, while a stop-limit guarantees price but not execution.

 Where to Set Your Stop-Loss